Life happens. When it does and you’re forced to take a break from practicing, creating, or working on your career — how do you begin again?

 A few weeks ago I recorded my first interview for the Living A Vocal Life podcast.
 My conversation with Moana Wolfgramm from The Jets — an amazing group that we toured with in the 80s — was so fun to do.
 Moana is a joy.
 I met her when she was only 13 years old.
 Now a grown woman, with 6 children, she has an incredible story to tell and I can’t wait to share it with you!

 I have three more interviews lined up in the coming weeks.
 I’ll be talking to musical theater singer and actress, Susannah Mars; Rindy Ross, from the platinum selling 80s band Quarterflash; and progressive soul/pop/jazz singer Holly Pyle.
-The podcast series will launch soon.
+The podcast series will launch in October 2019.
 I’ll keep you posted.